 Binge drinking receives a great deal of media attention and can lead to shaping teens’ beliefs that this is the norm.
 There’s no denying that there are many young people who drink in risky ways, but there are many teenagers who are trying their best to keep themselves and their friends as safe as possible.

-However, of those 12-17 year olds who had consumed alcohol, around 15% of males and 11% of females drank in a risky way (more than four drinks).
+Of those 12-17 year olds who had consumed alcohol, around 9% of males and 7% of females drank in a risky way (more than four standard drinks).